darkhorse0204/darkhorse0204/README.md

 I'm a final year CS student at VIT Vellore.
 I like building systems where AI handles the fuzzy decision support while physics and hard math make the actual calls.

 ### What I'm working on
 * **Samsung PRISM :** Wrapping up a multimodal framework to detect AI generated content.
-The text detector hits 95% accuracy on HC3.
+The text detector hits 95% accuracy.
 * **CAPS-FCL:** Early research phase for an IoT and computer vision waste segregation system.

 ### Selected projects